 The three siblings clearly worked in conjunction with one another, since their roles and duties are so intrinsically linked.
 Without Selene giving way to Eos, Helios could not bring the sun back to the world.
 And if Selene and Helios did not work together, as the personifications of the moon and the sun, there would be absolute chaos in the world.
 Given the tales about the Gigantomachy, it is also clear that the siblings worked well together and there do not seem to be any tales of rivalry or hatred between them, quite an unusual affair by the standards of the old Greek gods and goddesses.

-While Selene’s best known consort may have been Endymion and the mythic romance between the moon goddess and the mortal has been documented in many places, he was not the only person that she was involved with.
+While Selene’s best-known consort may have been Endymion and the mythic romance between the moon goddess and the mortal has been documented in many places, he was not the only person that she was involved with.

 Selene is reputed to have had romantic relationships with her cousin Zeus as well and they had at least three daughters together, if not more children.
 Selene had a relationship with the god Pan, according to Virgil.
 Pan, the god of the wild, supposedly seduced Selene while dressed in a sheepskin.
 Finally, although this account is more in doubt, some stories say that Selene and her brother Helios together birthed one of the generations of the Horae, the goddesses of the seasons.

 Selene, the moon goddess, was reputed to have had many children by various fathers.
 In some cases, it is debated whether she indeed was the mother.
 But in the case of her daughters with Endymion, it is widely known that Selene gave birth to the fifty daughters known as the Menai.
-The fifty daughters of Selene and Endymion mark the fifty lunar months of the four year Olympiad Cycle.
+The fifty daughters of Selene and Endymion mark the fifty lunar months of the four-year Olympiad Cycle.
 That was a basic unit of how the Greeks measured time in the old days.
 The pair could also have been the parents of the beautiful and vain Narcissus, for whom the Narcissus flower is named, according to Nonnus, the Greek epic poet of the Roman era.

 According to the Homeric Hymn 32, Selene and Zeus together had a daughter named Pandia.
 Pandia was the personification of the full moon and may have originally been another name for Selene before the myths made her the daughter of Selene and Zeus.
 There was an Athenian festival named the Pandia, held in honor of Zeus, which was perhaps celebrated on a full moon night.
-The two other daughters that Selene and Zeus had together was Nemea, the nymph of the town that the Nemean Lion was from, and Ersa, the personified version of dew.
+The two other daughters that Selene and Zeus had together were Nemea, the nymph of the town that the Nemean Lion was from, and Ersa, the personified version of dew.

 Selene and Helios together were said to be the parents of the four Horae, the goddesses of the seasons.
 These were Eiar, Theros, Cheimon, and Phthinoporon, — Spring, Summer, Autumn, and Winter.
 Although in most myths, the Horae appear to be triads born of Zeus and Themis, in this particular incarnation they were the daughters of Selene and Helios.
-Their names differed from the other triads of Horae and they were considered to be the personifications of the four seasons itself.
+Their names differed from the other triads of Horae and they were considered to be the personifications of the four seasons.

 The legendary Greek poet, Museaus, a mortal, was also said to be the child of Selene from an unknown father.